-Call the MVA’s Driver Wellness and Safety Division at 410-768-7000 or 301-729-4563 (TTY) or visit the office at 6601 Ritchie Highway in Glen Bernie and request to have the driver's license reinstated.
-You will be asked for your full name, address, date of birth and driver’s license number.
+Call the MVA's Driver Wellness and Safety Division at 410-768-7000 or 301-729-4563 (TTY) or visit the office at 6601 Ritchie Highway in Glen Burnie and request to have the driver's license reinstated.
+You will be asked for your full name, address, date of birth, and driver's license number.

-Disabled person parking placards and license plates can be issued to drivers with impaired mobility if a licensed physician, nurse practitioner, chiropractor or podiatrist certifies the condition.
+Disability parking placards and license plates can be issued to drivers with impaired mobility if a licensed physician, nurse practitioner, chiropractor, or podiatrist certifies the condition.

 The placards and plates are also available for those who: